RoshanNaidu/AI-for-Wheat-Disease/README.md

 - 1622 Leaf Rust
 - 960 (after refining) Crown and Root Rot

+A new type of technique has been utilised (by browsing multiple sources) of classifying each type of plant image into a binary array (4 arrays used) for a favourable and easy classification portrayal.

-  For a small cycle of 30 epoch (fast testing result check), a favourable score of 87% accuraccy has been achieved
+For a small cycle of 30 epoch (faster model result check), a favourable score of 87% accuraccy has been achieved